- Principal: Kristie Howe

 - Eastlake has a Chinese Immersion program, which begins in first grade.
 Students are randomly selected to participate.
 The school day is half-day English and half-day Chinese.

-- The curriculum meets or exceeds all district and state requirements.
-Teachers use the Balanced Literacy framework to teach reading and writing.
-Math is taught using a combination of Investigations (hands-on and problem solving approach) and the Scott Foresman/Addison Wesley curriculum.
+- Teachers use the Balanced Literacy framework to teach reading and writing.
+Math is taught using a combination of Investigations (hands-on and problem solving approach) and the Math Expressions text as a resource.

-- School visitors and volunteers are welcomed and encouraged at Eastlake.
+- School visitors and volunteers are welcome at Eastlake.
 Volunteers support the educational process through their work within the classroom.
-Every family that attends Eastlake is encouraged to support their children by working as a team with the classroom teachers as they strive to provide excellent educational opportunities for all children.
+Every Eastlake family is encouraged to support their children by working as a team with the classroom teachers as they strive to provide excellent educational opportunities for all children.